bpeacock/subview.js/_posts/0000-01-02-Quick-Start.md

 categories: section
 ---

-The base for a Subview.js application is the definition of the `main` subview.
-This is the only subview that is automatically appended to the `body` of your application.
-Other subviews are added to the `main` subview using a template or direct DOM manipulation.
+The base for a Subview.js application is the definition of the `main` view.
+This is the only view that is automatically appended to the `<body>` of your application.
+Other views are added to the `main` view using a template or by direct DOM manipulation.

 ```javascript
 subview('main', {